Discover your Standard

 - the “financial health of a population, as measured by per capita income and consumption of goods and services by individuals or households.”
 4

-I believe that understanding the affect of a standard of living on a society requires an examination of the elements that comprise it.
+I believe that understanding the effect of a standard of living on a society requires an examination of the elements that comprise it.
 The SL is a constantly evolving concept.
 Every innovation, every invention, every knew product or service to hit the market, redefines the SL.

 When the automobile replaced the horse and carriage, the SL evolved.
 When televisions replaced radios, the SL evolved.
-When the new year brings the newest models of bicycle, motorcycle, or car, the SL evolves.
+When the new year brings the newest models of bicycles, motorcycles, or cars, the SL evolves.
 When a new model of the Apple iPhone or Google Android comes to market, the SL evolves.
 When Internet speed, or cell service increases, the SL evolves.
 When Twitter, and Facebook, and Instagram redefined communication, the SL evolved.
 When YouTube, and Vimeo, and Hulu, and Funny or die, and Netflix, and Amazon Video, and Red Bull TV emerged to provide endless entertainment, the SL evolved.

 Keeping up with the current standard of living, is the “rat race” of the idealized American way of life.
 It’s the concept of “keeping up with the Joneses.”
-The pursuit of the SL fuels overconsumption, and when combined with overpopulation, is the predominant cause of climate change and environmental degradation.
+The pursuit of the SL fuels overconsumption, and when combined with overpopulation, is the predominant cause of environmental degradation, and a driving force in climate change.

-If you want to do your part in moving society towards a sustainable existence, the most important decision you can make is to determine the standard of living that works for you.
+If we (Americans) want to do our part in moving society towards a sustainable existence, we must embrace a sustainable standard of living.